 - There is only one disadvantage which is the cost, this system gets expensive with all the options.

-So Air suspension are good but you need to consider the cost which is high.
+So Air suspension is good but you need to consider the cost which is high.
 If you don’t want a versatile vehicle, means you use one vehicle for all the purpose then spending extra for this suspension is not worth.
 If you add on from aftermarket it is expensive and also repairing this system can be complex and expensive

 Also published on Medium.